Refrigeration and air conditioning

 If you operate RAC equipment containing F-gases, you must meet legal obligations.

-Prevent leakage - where it is technically feasible and does not entail disproportionate cost, you must prevent leakage of F-gas refrigerants, and repair any discovered leaks as soon as possible.
+Prevent leakage - where it is technically feasible and does not entail disproportionate cost, you must prevent leakage of F-gas refrigerants and repair any discovered leaks as soon as possible.

 Leak testing frequencies

-<5 tonnes CO2 equivalent N/A N/A
+<5 tonnes

-50 – 500 tonnes CO2 equivalent 6 months 12 months
+50 – 500 tonnes

-> 500 tonnes CO2 equivalent 3 months 6 months
+> 500 tonnes

 The system must be checked within a month after a leak has been repaired to ensure that the repair has been effective.

-Install automatic leak detection systems
+Automatic leak detection systems

-• quantity and type of F-gas in the system
+• Type and quantity of F-gas

 Recover gas